CORNET: Learning Table Formatting Rules By Example: Abstract

 \section{Abstract}

 Spreadsheets are widely used for table manipulation and presentation.
 Stylistic formatting of these tables is an important property for both presentation and analysis.
-As a result, popular spreadsheet software, such as Excel, supports automatically formatting tables based on data-dependent rules.
-Unfortunately, writing these formatting rules can be challenging for users as that requires knowledge of the underlying rule language and data logic.
-In this paper, we present \system{}, a neuro-symbolic system that tackles the novel problem of automatically learning such formatting rules from user examples of formatted cells. \system{} takes inspiration from inductive program synthesis and combines symbolic rule enumeration, based on semi-supervised clustering and iterative decision tree learning, with a neural ranker to produce conditional formatting rules.
-To motivate and evaluate our approach, we extracted tables with formatting rules from a corpus of over 40K real spreadsheets.
-Using this data, we compared \system{} to a wide range of symbolic and neural baselines.
-Our results show that \system{} can learn rules more accurately, across varying conditions, compared to these baselines.
+As a result, popular spreadsheet software, such as Excel, supports automatically formatting tables based on rules.
+Unfortunately, writing such formatting rules can be challenging for users as it requires knowledge of the underlying rule language and data logic.
+We present \system{}, a system that tackles the novel problem of automatically learning such formatting rules from user examples in the form of formatted cells. \system{} takes inspiration from advances in inductive programming and combines symbolic rule enumeration with a neural ranker to learn conditional formatting rules.
+To motivate and evaluate our approach, we extracted tables with over 450K unique formatting rules from a corpus of over 1.8M real worksheets.
+Since we are the first to introduce conditional formatting, we compare \system{} to a wide range of symbolic and neural baselines adapted from related domains.
+Our results show that \system{} accurately learns rules across varying evaluation setups.
+Additionally, we show that \system{} finds shorter rules than those that a user has written and discovers rules in spreadsheets that users have manually formatted.